-5.2 Home Owners
+Home Owners

-a) All home owners will be placed into Band 4.
+- 5.2 All home owners will be placed into Band 4.
 The only exception to this is if applicants are eligible for medical priority.
-To be awarded medical priority anapplicant would need to demonstrate that they cannot afford to either buy anadapted property or make the required adaptation(s) to their current home.
-Any adaptation(s) would need to be assessed/recommended by an Occupational Therapist.

-- b) Home owners seeking to move who disclose a welfare need, including financial problems, will be referred to MCC's Housing Options Team. - c) Applicants who have a financial interest in a property they don't occupy will be required to demonstrate why they do not reside in their property.
+To be awarded medical priority an applicant would need to demonstrate that they cannot afford to either buy an adapted property or make the required adaptation(s) to their current home.
+Any adaptation(s) would need to be assessed/recommended by an Occupational Therapist. - 5.3 Home owners seeking to move who disclose a welfare need, including financial problems, will be referred to MCC's Housing Options Team. - 5.4 Applicants who have a financial interest in a property they don't occupy will be required to demonstrate why they do not reside in their property.
 If there are justifiable reasons as to why they do not occupy the property they own, they will be assessed on where they currently reside.

-5.3 Serving Armed Forces Personnel
+Serving Armed Forces Personnel

-- a) Applicants who are serving in the British Armed Forces can apply to join the Housing Register and will initially be placed into Band 4. - b) Those applicants who have a local connection to Monmouthshire will be moved into Band 1 on receipt of their Cessation of Duty Notice or Testimonial of Military Service Notice.
-Applicants who are Reservists (Territorial Army, Royal Navy / Royal Marine Reserve, Royal Airforce Reserve) will not receive the Leaving the Armed Forces Priority as standard, but each case will be considered individually.
+- 5.5 Applicants who are serving in the British Armed Forces can apply to join the Housing Register and will initially be placed into Band 4. - Those applicants who have a local connection to Monmouthshire will be moved into Band 1 on receipt of their Cessation of Duty Notice or Testimonial of Military Service Notice.
+Applicants who are Reservists (Territorial Army, Royal Navy / Royal Marine Reserve, Royal Airforce Reserve), will not be moved to Band 2, under Leaving the Armed Forces Priority.

-5.4 Serving Prisoners
+Serving Prisoners

-Applications from serving prisoners will be placed into Band 4 until they are released from prison.
+5.7 Applications from serving prisoners will be placed into Band 4 until they are released from prison.
 They will then be required to complete a change of circumstances form on release and their application will re-assessed based on the accommodation that they occupy.
 Any prisoner who is going to be homeless on release from prison should be referred to the relevant Council's homelessness team i.e. the Local Authority where they have a local connection.

-5.5 Sufficient Financial Resources
+Sufficient Financial Resources

-- a) Income/money received as a result of leaving the armed forces or from welfare benefits will be excluded when Homesearch considers financial resources.
-If a single applicant or joint applicants earn more than £50,000 per year, they will be placed into Band 4.
-If cash investments/savings exceed £16,000 or if capital assets exceed £50,000 they will also be placed into Band 4. - b) In exceptional circumstances (such as where there is a high medical need), Homesearch may consider applying flexibility to the above criteria.
-This will need to be agreed by the Homesearch Partners and Strategic Housing Manager. - c) This criteria also applies to households owed a Homeless Duty by MCC.
+5.8 Income/money received as a result of leaving the armed forces or from welfare benefits will be excluded when Homesearch considers financial resources.
+If a single applicant or joint applicants earn more than £45000.00 per year, they will be placed into Band 4.
+If cash investments/savings exceed £16,000.00 or if capital assets exceed £50,000.00 they will also be placed into Band 4.
+The only exception to the above criteria is if applicants are eligible for medical priority.

-5.6 Reduced Banding Due to Refusals 2
+Reduced Banding Due to Refusals 2

-See Section 5.6 in Appendix 3 for further information on reduced banding due to refusals.
+5.9 See Section 5.6 in Appendix 3 for further information on reduced banding due to refusals.

-5.7 No Local Connection
+No Local Connection

-All applicants who have no local connection to Monmouthshire will be placed into Band 4 unless they can demonstrate an over-riding medical need to locate to Monmouthshire as treatment can only be provided in Monmouthshire.
+5.10 All applicants who have no local connection to Monmouthshire will be placed into Band 4 unless they can demonstrate an over-riding medical need to locate to Monmouthshire as treatment can only be provided in Monmouthshire.

-5.8 Adequately Housed Community Landlord Contract-holders
+Adequately Housed Community Landlord Contract-holders

-Will be placed into Band 4 unless they can demonstrate another over-riding housing need that places them above Band 4.
+5.11 Will be placed into Band 4 unless they can demonstrate another over-riding housing need that places them above Band 4.

-Appendix 10 - Local Letting Plans
+Appendix 10 - Local Letting Plan Criteria

-1. Local Lettings Plans (LLPs)
+1. Local Letting Plans (LLP)